UK Credit Scoring Explained

 How your credit compares to a national average.

 A list of previous loans and completed accounts you have had.

 It is worth noting that the credit reports are updated monthly, so there is little point in checking your details daily as little will change until the next period.

-As your loans and other credit history remains on record for six years, when you check your credit score for free on Check My File, you can see that full record.
+As your loans and other credit history remains on record for six years, when you check your credit score for free with Check My File, you can see that full record.

 Additionally, sundry information such as past addresses might go back even further.

 Ultimately, even the most accurate credit score site is limited by the data passed to it from the CRAs, but if they have kept a record of it, then you can see it!